-Note: 10% of primary packaging contains >50% recycled content - this refers to rAL in the U.S. and rPET in Hong Kong.
+Note: Primary packaging contains 10% recycled content - this refers to rAL in U.S. and Chinese Mainland, rPET in Hong Kong SAR and U.S., and recycled content of returnable glass bottles in Taiwan Region and Chinese Mainland.

-MATERIALS USED FOR PRIMARY PACKAGING AND BREAKDOWN BY TYPE AND WEIGHT
+MATERIALS USED FOR PRIMARY PACKAGING AND BREAKDOWN BY TYPE AND WEIGHT rPET RESIN CONSUMPTION BY MARKET

-2020 DETAILS ON PRIMARY PACKAGINGS
+2021 DETAILS ON PRIMARY PACKAGINGS